jshepler/jshepler.ngu.framerate/README.md

 # jshepler.ngu.framerate
 A mod that adds support for command line arguments (launch options in steam) to set framerate options.
+These are mutually exclusive - only set one of them.

 ## target frame rate
 Add `-targetFrameRate [rate]` to specify the max FPS the game will run at. ***This disables vSync***

 Example: `-targetFrameRate 120`.

-This sets the unity option: https://docs.unity3d.com/2019.4/Documentation/ScriptReference/Application-targetFrameRate.html
+This sets the unity setting: https://docs.unity3d.com/2019.4/Documentation/ScriptReference/Application-targetFrameRate.html

 By default, the game uses the default value of -1 for this setting.

 ## vSync count
-Add `-vSyncCount [count]` to speciy how many frames to sync at. ***Causes targetFrameRate to be ignored***
+Add `-vSyncCount [count]` to specify how many frames to sync at. ***Causes targetFrameRate to be ignored***

 Example: `-vSyncCount 1`

-This sets the unity option: https://docs.unity3d.com/2019.4/Documentation/ScriptReference/QualitySettings-vSyncCount.html
+This sets the unity setting: https://docs.unity3d.com/2019.4/Documentation/ScriptReference/QualitySettings-vSyncCount.html

 By default, the game sets the value of 1.